 Click here to download a sample weekly class schedule.

 TRY offers informal evening programs that supplement the academic schedule.
 These programs are mandatory, but not for school credit.
 They may include: Israel Night (speakers and topical programs); Cultural Night (drama, art, Israeli dance and music); and Group Night (activities designed to foster group spirit and cohesion).
 On most Thursday and Saturday evenings students have a free night.
-In addition, Monday evenings are reserved for homework, with faculty returning to campus for a supervised Study Hall.
+In addition, Monday evenings are reserved for homework, with a supervised Study Hall.

 Students on TRY are required to enroll in the following: